 In 2021, we led a campaign to win $13 million extra for midwives and Victoria’s public maternity system.

 ✔️Protecting women’s reproductive rights

 The Greens have always been on the forefront of ensuring women’s reproductive rights.
 In 2008, Greens MP Colleen Hartland was the first MP to reveal she had had an abortion and advocated strongly for reforms to make abortion legal in Victoria, which we helped pass parliament.
-In 2016, when a campaign surfaced to undermine our reproductive rights, the Greens coordinated an alliance of cross-party women and women’s health leaders in working together to ensure their protection.

 ✔️First Aboriginal woman to the Victorian Parliament

 In 2017, the prominent activist and community leader Lidia Thorpe became the first Aboriginal woman elected to the Victorian Parliament as the Greens MP for Northcote.
 The Greens support for her candidacy, together with the voting community, made history.
 Lidia has now gone on to be elected the first Aboriginal Senator for Victoria in our Federal Parliament!

 For many years, the Greens were the only party calling to fix our recycling system.
 When the system fell into deep crisis in 2018-19 and recycling was being dumped in landfill, we established an inquiry and helped achieve several commitments to fix the system, including separate glass and organic bins for households, funding to boost the recycling industry and ensuring that recycled materials get used in infrastructure projects, like roads.